Aliases for HTR3A Gene

 The product of this gene belongs to the ligand-gated ion channel receptor superfamily.
 This gene encodes subunit A of the type 3 receptor for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 This receptor causes fast, depolarizing responses in neurons after activation.
 It appears that the heteromeric combination of A and B subunits is necessary to provide the full functional features of this receptor, since either subunit alone results in receptors with very low conductance and response amplitude.
 Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HTR3A Gene

 HTR3A (5-Hydroxytryptamine Receptor 3A) is a Protein Coding gene.
-Diseases associated with HTR3A include Irritable Bowel Syndrome and Motion Sickness.
-Among its related pathways are Selective Serotonin Reuptake Inhibitor Pathway, Pharmacodynamics and Ligand-gated ion channel transport.
+Diseases associated with HTR3A include Serotonin Syndrome and Motion Sickness.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
 Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity.
 An important paralog of this gene is HTR3B.